 Community Relations – We share Temple Beth Torah and community news, events and announcements through social media, local newspapers, online outlets and other publicity.

-The Myra and Robert Kraft Passport to Israel Program is a unique savings plan to help parents send their children on a life-changing experience to Israel.
-The program is designed so that our temple and CJP help families make a trip to Israel a reality for their children during the high school years.
-New IAC members are welcome, Please contact Barbara Kutner, firstname.lastname@example.org.
+Israel Action – IAC seeks to deepen the relationship of members of Temple Beth Torah with modern Israel through programs that directly impact and connect with each of their lives and foster lifelong learning about Israel including Israeli culture, current events, spiritual life, political affairs and Israeli entertainment.
+IAC also oversees The CJP Myra and Robert Kraft Passport to Israel Program which is a unique savings plan to help parents send their children on a life-changing experience to Israel.
+The program is designed so that TBT and CJP help families make a trip to Israel a reality for their children during the high school years.